An introduction to variational quantum algorithms for combinatorial optimization problems: Quantum Approximate Optimization Algorithm

+where the first gates applied in this circuit are $H^{\otimes n}$ to then apply the $p$ layers to state $\ket{+}^{\otimes n}$.
 The three propositions that follow express the quantum circuit of QAOA with the set of universal gates (see Theorem~\ref{th:universality}).
-We give first the general decomposition of the QAOA quantum circuit defined in~\eqref{eq:quantum_circuit}, see Appendix~\ref{proof:Exp_general_circuit} for a proof. \begin{restatable}{proposition}{Expgeneralcircuit} The first bloc $\Exp(H_f, \gamma)$ parametrized by $\gamma\in\mathbb{R}$ is
+We give first the general decomposition of the QAOA quantum circuit defined in~\eqref{eq:quantum_circuit}, see Appendix~\ref{proof:Exp_general_circuit} for a proof. \begin{restatable}{proposition}{Expgeneralcircuit} The first block $\Exp(H_f, \gamma)$ parametrized by $\gamma\in\mathbb{R}$ is